Convergence rates and fluctuations for the Stokes-Brinkman equations as homogenization limit in perforated domains: Proof of the main result

 which was the starting point of our heuristics, i.e. \(\xi_m\) indeed describes the fluctuations of \(\tilde{u}_m\) around \(u\).
-In contrast to Proposition \ref{pro:tilde.u_m}, we can only expect local \(L^2\)- estimates since not even \(u_m-u\) is small in \(\dot H^1(\R^3)\).
+In contrast to Theorem \ref{pro:tilde.u_m}, we can only expect local \(L^2\)-estimates since not even \(u_m-u\) is small in the strong topology of \(\dot H^1(\R^3)\).

 \begin{prop} For all \(\eps>0\), all bounded sets \(K'\subset \R^3\) and all \(\beta< 1\)

 \end{prop}